ONE Women’s Strawweight World Champion “The Panda” Xiong Jing Nan is one of the most ferocious competitors in The Home Of Martial Arts.

 But while the 32-year-old has an aggressive nature inside the Circle, she’s incredibly compassionate outside of it.

 “I’m a very emotional person.
 This is one of my weaknesses,” Xiong says.

-“The places where I grew up and the education I received from my parents taught me about integrity and gratitude.
+“I know how to cherish more than anybody.
+After all, I’m a country girl.
+The places where I grew up and the education I received from my parents taught me about integrity and gratitude.

 “Nothing will change the things that are born in my blood.
 Even when I told myself to be tougher and cold-blooded, I couldn’t do it.”

 So far, Xiong hasn’t needed to be any tougher during competition.
 It’s clear she knows how to flip the switch and turn up the intensity when the opening bell rings.

 That grit led “The Panda” to the inaugural ONE Women’s Strawweight World Title, which she won in her first clash with Teo at ONE: KINGS OF COURAGE back in January 2018.
 That evening, the Chinese star snuffed out “No Chill” in the fourth round with punishing right and left hands.